-CREWS Output 3: Information and communication technology, including common alerting protocol, strengthened Project-specific Outputs Overall Project Target Progress by Dec 2021 Target for reporting period Progress by June 2022 3.1.
+Project-specific Outputs Overall Project Progress by Target for Progress by Target Dec 2021 reporting period June 2022 3.1.
 Setup of a data concentration and data management system.
-12 PCs, 2 laptops, 1 server, 13 external disks and ten mobile broadband devices have been procured and received at ANAM.
+12 PCs, 2 laptops, 1 100% 100% 100% 100% server, 13 external disks and ten mobile broadband devices have been procured and received at ANAM.
 A training took place from 5-9 November 2018 before delivery of the equipment to the stations and Internet subscription for 30 months was done.
 The Climsoft software was installed on 10 PCs for the 10 synoptic stations in April 2019, and two rounds of training were conducted.
-As of Dec 2020, 9 synoptic stations out of 10 100% 100% 100% 100% provide data through CLIMSOFT with a systematic approach.
+As of Dec 2020, 9 synoptic stations out of 10 provide data through CLIMSOFT with a systematic approach.
 The last mission regarding data concentration was organized on 10-14 Feb 2020 (see report).
-2.2.
-Durant was installation of acil maintains again what sites Considerations and 3.3.
+3.3.
 Procurement and installation of soil moisture sensors in pilot sites.
 Specifications on 100% 100% 100% 100% sites and sensors configuration have been identified, for measurements at 5 cm (surface soil moisture) and 10 to 120 cm (soil moisture profile).
 Procurement is almost completed with additional communication equipment for validation site in Farako Bâ.
 Sensors were delivered in July 2020 and partially installed in October 2020.
 Installation is expected to be completed by October 2021.
 A partnership agreement with INERA was setup on 17 March 2020 in order to calibrate and demonstrate the potential use for drought warning and irrigation decision support.
 A new partnership agreement with INERA is being drafted and expected for approval in July 2020 to support ANAM on the validation and development of soil moisture monitoring products and irrigation advice for sensitive rainfed and irrigated crops.